-Sleek, low profile design
+Sleek, low-profile design

 Most keyboards including ergonomic models have a 10 degree positive slope from front to back.
 These designs tend to bend your wrists.
 The Freestyle2 has a zero degree slope which minimizes the height, effectively creating negative slope and reducing wrist extension.
-The slim design provides you a 2-in-1 office and travel keyboard.
+The slim design provides a 2-in-1 office and travel keyboard.

 Accommodates a wide range of individuals

 From small to tall and body types in between, the Freestyle2 allows for maximum flexibility catering to each individual’s unique needs.
 Out of the box both modules are connected together by a flexible pivot tether allowing an infinite range of splay.
-Disconnecting the pivot tether allows up to 9 inches of complete separation of both left and right keying modules.
+Disconnecting the pivot tether allows up to 9 or 20 inches of complete separation of both left and right keying modules.
 Perfect for individual needs ranging from a narrow footprint to complete separation.
 This design greatly reduces and or/eliminates ulnar deviation.

 Optional palm supports

 Optional padded palm supports reduce wrist extension by keeping wrists neutral.